 Enacted in response to the Enron and WorldCom scandals in the early 2000s, the Sarbanes-Oxley Act implemented a number of significant regulations to enhance corporate responsibility and financial disclosures, and to address corporate and accounting fraud.
-Some of the key provisions under the Sarbanes-Oxley Act applicable to all reporting companies (including insurance companies) include (1) heightened standards for auditor and audit committee independence; (2) a requirement for management and, for issuers that are accelerated or large accelerated filers, the external auditor to assess and report on the adequacy of the company's internal control over financial reporting; (3) certifications by the chief executive officer (CEO) and chief financial officer (CFO) of the company in all annual and quarterly reports regarding the disclosure and financial statements in the report, disclosure controls and procedures, and internal control over financial reporting; and (4) prohibition on loans to directors and officers.
+Some of the key provisions under the Sarbanes-Oxley Act applicable to all reporting companies (including insurance and insurance holding companies) include (1) heightened standards for auditor and audit committee independence; (2) a requirement for management and, for issuers that are accelerated or large accelerated filers, the external auditor to assess and report on the adequacy of the company's internal control over financial reporting; (3) certifications by the chief executive officer (CEO) and chief financial officer (CFO) of the company in all annual and quarterly reports regarding the disclosure and financial statements in the report, disclosure controls and procedures, and internal control over financial reporting; and (4) prohibition on loans to directors and officers.
 The Sarbanes-Oxley Act also requires the board of directors of all U.S. public companies to establish an independent compensation committee and corporate governance committee (each with a charter addressing specific matters) and to have at least one member of the audit committee who is a financial expert.
-For further information on the Sarbanes-Oxley Act and its reforms, see Complying with Audit Committee Standards, Improper Influencing of Auditors, Addressing Internal Control over Financial Reporting, Preparing the CEO-CFO Certifications, Sarbanes-Oxley Section 302 Certification, Sarbanes-Oxley Section 906 Certification, How to Comply with SOX's Prohibition Against Loans To Directors and Officers, Applying Incentive Compensation - Clawback Provisions, Introduction to Corporate Governance Requirements for Public Companies, Whistleblower Protections under Dodd-Frank and Sarbanes-Oxley (SOX), and Attorney Reporting Standards under Sarbanes Oxley Act Section 307 Checklist.
+For further information on the Sarbanes-Oxley Act and its reforms, see NYSE and Nasdaq Board of Directors and Committee Governance Requirements Under Sarbanes-Oxley and Dodd-Frank - Audit Committee Standards, Improper Influence of Auditors, Internal Control over Financial Reporting, CEO-CFO Certification Preparation, Sarbanes-Oxley Section 302 Certification, Sarbanes-Oxley Section 906 Certification, SOX's Prohibitions against Loans to Directors and Officers, Incentive Compensation: Clawback

+Provisions, NYSE and Nasdaq Board of Directors and Committee Governance Requirements Under Sarbanes-Oxley and Dodd-Frank - NYSE and Nasdaq's Rules under Dodd-Frank and Sarbanes-Oxley, Whistleblower Protections under Dodd-Frank and Sarbanes-Oxley, and Attorney Reporting Standards under Sarbanes Oxley Act Section 307 Checklist.

 The Dodd-Frank Act was adopted in response to the financial crisis that began in 2008.
 While the primary focus of the Act was reforming regulation of the financial services industry to promote stability in the financial markets, Title IX contained provisions relating to corporate governance and disclosure matters which impact all publicly listed companies in the United States including (1) heightened independence standards for compensation committees and their advisors, (2) enhanced disclosures regarding executive compensation, (3) the requirement for a non-binding shareholder vote on executive compensation and golden parachutes, and (4) matters relating to broker non-votes.
-For further information on the Dodd-Frank Act, see The Dodd-Frank Wall Street Reform and Consumer Protection Act: Road Map to Key Provisions, Dodd-Frank Executive Compensation Rules Regulatory Implementation Status Chart, and Q&A: Key Provisions of Executive Compensation under Dodd-Frank.
+For further information on the Dodd-Frank Act, see Dodd-Frank Wall Street Reform and Consumer Protection Act Key Provisions, Dodd-Frank Executive Compensation Rules Regulatory Implementation Status Chart, and Dodd-Frank Executive Compensation: Key Provisions Q&A.